 All religions in the area and from around the world worship freely in these sites.

-Besides the Ascension chapel, other facilities in the At-Tur district include the Auguste Viktoria Hospital, the Paternoster Church, the Seven Arches Hotel, a church, a monastery, and a mosque.
+Besides the Ascension chapel, other installations in the At-Tur district include the Auguste Viktoria Hospital, the Paternoster Church, the Seven Arches Hotel, a church, a monastery, and a mosque.

 The Mount of Olives and Christians

 The mountain of Olives perhaps hosts one of the biggest concentrations of Christian sites anywhere in the world.
-These Holy shrines and churches are adorned with varying degrees of design to reflect varying beliefs.
+These Holy shrines and churches are adorned with varying levels of decorations to reflect varying beliefs.

 Just a list of churches in the Mount of Olive: